 “As finance continues its transformation to become a strategic partner to the business, it is more important than ever for CFOs to ensure that the function has the right mix of talent to manage a broad range of responsibilities.
-If there is a skills gap in the current team, CFOs need to find a suitable solution to fill the gap,” said Matthew Bennett, Managing Director – Greater China, Robert Walters.
+If there is a skills gap in the current team, CFOs need to find a suitable solution to fill the gap,” said Ricky Mui, Managing Director – Greater China, Robert Walters.

 Addressing the skills gap through internal upskilling

 A majority of CFOs (72%) prefer to upskill the current team when they have to fill the gap.
 The main reason is to encourage internal promotion and maintain company culture, according to 43% of respondents.

 “For internal upskilling, it is important for CFOs to work closely with the HR function to develop tailored programmes for each individual and ensure that the plans are aligned with the goals of the managers and functions,” noted Ricky.
 “The HR department can also help to establish a comprehensive performance management system to review progress and decide next steps.”

 Although internal upskilling is a good way to develop employees and boost staff morale, 23% of CFOs prefer to hire externally to bring in the skills required.
 In order to expand the talent pool, CFOs are open to considering professionals without relevant industry experience (75%).